-MATH 102 Mathematics for the Elementary School Teacher This course is designed to help preservice elementary school teachers develop a conceptual framework for mathematics, especially for those aspects normally experienced in elementary school.
+MATH 102 Mathematics for the Elementary School Teacher

+This course is designed to help preservice elementary school teachers develop a conceptual framework for mathematics, especially for those aspects normally experienced in elementary school.
 Through their work in the course the students study the main themes of mathematics throughout the curriculum, considering both mathematical and pedagogical content issues in teaching mathematics.
 Topics include sets, logic, informal geometry, numeration systems, properties of real numbers and an introduction to probability and statistics.
-Prerequisite: Grade of C or higher in MATH 104 or a score of 21 or above on the math portion of the ACT, or a passing score on the Columbia College math placement exam.
-MATH 104 Beginning Algebra Introduction to the fundamental concepts of algebra.
+Prerequisite: Grade of C or higher in MATH 104 or a score of 19 or above on the math portion of the ACT or 460 or above SAT score, or a passing score on the Columbia College math placement exam.

+MATH 104 Beginning Algebra

+Introduction to the fundamental concepts of algebra.
 Review of arithmetic skills, solving linear equations and inequalities, application problems, graphing lines and introduction to polynomials, and factoring.
 Students must repeat the course the succeeding session if a U, F, or D grade is awarded.

+MATH 106 Intermediate Algebra

+3 hrs

-MATH 106 Intermediate Algebra Second course in a three-course sequence in algebra.
+Second course in a three-course sequence in algebra.
 Review of factoring and graphing lines.
 An introduction to solving systems of linear equations, rational expressions, roots and radicals and quadratic equations.
 Students must repeat the course if a U, F, or D grade is awarded.
-Prerequisite: A passing score on the Columbia College math placement exam or MATH 104 with a grade of C or higher.
-MATH 150 College Algebra Study of the algebraic concepts including linear and guadratic equations, inequalities and systems; polynomials, rational, exponential and logarithmic functions in the natural and social sciences with emphasis on their numerical, graphical, and algebraic properties and their applications.
-Introduction to summation notation, sequences, and series.
+Prerequisite: A passing score on the Columbia College math placement exam or MATH 104 with a grade of C or a score of 19 or higher on the math portion of the ACT or 460 or above SAT score.

+MATH 150 College Algebra

+Study of the algebraic concepts including linear and quadratic equations, inequalities and systems; polynomials; rational, exponential and logarithmic functions with emphasis on their numerical, graphical, and algebraic properties and their applications.
 Prerequisite: Grade of C or higher in MATH 106 or a score of 21 or above on the math portion of the ACT (or if the ACT was taken before September 1989, a score of 20) or 500 or above SAT score, or a passing score on the Columbia College math placement exam.

-MATH 170 Finite Mathematics This course provides a variety of applications of algebra to real-world problems and includes an introduction to set theory, probability and statistics.
+MATH 170 Finite Mathematics

+This course provides a variety of applications of algebra to real-world problems and includes an introduction to set theory, probability and statistics.
 Topics include linear functions, systems of linear equations and inequalities, matrices, linear programming, basic counting and probability and the mathematics of finance.
-Prerequisite: Grade of C or higher in MATH 104, or a score of 21 or above on the math portion of the ACT (or if the ACT was taken before September 1989, a score of 20) or 500 or above SAT score, or a passing grade on the Columbia College math placement exam.
+Prerequisite: Grade of C or higher in MATH 104, or a score of 19 or above on the math portion of the ACT (or if the ACT was taken before September 1989, a score of 20) or 460 or above SAT score, or a passing grade on the Columbia College math placement exam.

-MATH 180 Precalculus
+MATH 180

+Precalculus

 Precalculus is a preparatory course for calculus and covers the following topics: algebraic, exponential, logarithmic, trigonometric, and inverse trigonometric functions, trigonometric equations and trigonometric identities.
-Prerequisite: Grade of C or higher in MATH 150, or a score of 23 or above on the math portion of the ACT.
+Prerequisite: Grade of C or higher in MATH 150, or a score of 23 or above on the math portion of the ACT or 540 or above SAT score, or a passing score on the Columbia College math placement exam.